docker/docs/datacenter/ucp/3.0/guides/admin/configure/run-only-the-images-you-trust.md

 ---
 title: Run only the images you trust
-description: Configure a Docker UCP swarm to only allow running applications that use images you trust.
+description: Configure a Docker UCP cluster to only allow running applications that use images you trust.
 keywords: ucp, dtr, security, trust
 ---